telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-report-source-resolver/overview.md

 Implementing the [IReportSourceResolver](/api/Telerik.Reporting.Services.IReportSourceResolver) interface allows you to include custom logic for creating, modifying, or accessing existing reports on the server, and to use any of the available [report sources]({%slug telerikreporting/designing-reports/report-sources/overview%}).
 An example implementation is available in [How To Implement a Custom ReportSource Resolver]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver%}).

 > The [Telerik.Reporting.Services.IReportSourceResolver.Resolve](/api/Telerik.Reporting.Services.IReportSourceResolver#Telerik_Reporting_Services_IReportSourceResolver_Resolve_System_String_Telerik_Reporting_Services_OperationOrigin_System_Collections_Generic_IDictionary{System_String_System_Object}_) method will be called each time when the Reporting engine needs the report source.
-This can happen serveral times until the report document is completely rendered.
+This can happen several times until the report document is completely rendered.
 It is important that when the method is invoked multiple times it returns exactly the same report source for a given value of the passed string argument.

 ## See Also